silnrsi/font-lateef/documentation/source/productsite/developer.md

-Lateef is currently in a major development phase.

 ## Welcome font developers!

-We welcome other developers who wish to get involved in supporting and enhancing this font.
+We welcome other developers who wish to get involved in supporting and enhancing these fonts or who want to modify them.

 ## Permissions granted by the OFL